Ramadan Fasting Rules & Health Tips for Beginners | Stay Healthy While Fasting

 Iftari meal and Balanced diet

-It is very essential and crucial to know what food to be taken or eaten in Iftaari.
-One must not overlook the idea of getting a balanced diet during Ramadan to maintain your health along with other spiritual blessings in the fasting month.
-For keeping a balanced diet, include the following in your meal for balanced iftar.
+It is very essential and crucial to know what food to include in Iftaari.
+One must not overlook the idea of getting a balanced diet during Ramadan.
+It is important to maintain your physical health along with your spiritual health to stay blessed during the fasting month.
+For keeping a balanced diet, include the following in your meal for a balanced Iftar.

 Get enough sleep

-Sleep is the basic need of the Human body, though it is disrupted to some extent during Ramadan.
-Therefore it is essential to maintain and adjust your sleeping hours during the fasting month.
+Sleep is a basic need of the Human body, though it is disrupted to some extent during Ramadan.
+Therefore, it is essential to maintain and adjust your sleeping hours during the fasting month.
 It is very good to sleep after performing the Zuhur prayer.
 Sleeping after performing the Taraveeh prayer is necessary so that you can rise for Sehri again.

 Health Benefits of Ramadan Fasting

 Along with the spiritual and religious benefits, there are numerous health benefits to fasting during Ramadan.
-Some of the benefits of Ramadan fasting related to health are as follows.
+Some of the health-related benefits of Ramadan fasting are as follows.

 Detoxification:

-Many health problems are caused due to overeating which further leads to stomach and liver diseases.
+Many health problems are caused by overeating, which further leads to stomach and liver diseases.
 Ramadan fasting helps our body to get rid of toxic materials and offers great detoxification to our body.

 Improved metabolism

-Fasting during the month of Ramzan is also very helpful in Metabolism.
-The process of food digestion is sped up, blood circulation is healthy, and chances of getting ill, are therefore very low.
+Fasting during the month of Ramzan is also very helpful for the metabolism.
+The process of food digestion is sped up, blood circulation is healthy, and the chances of getting ill are, therefore, very low.

 Weight management: